 Yes, Penn State builds on brownfield sites, where possible.
-As outlined in the new Capital Plan, campus building projects are focused on prior plan renovation and re-building, which is considered brownfield building based on global standards, and on system renewals on existing sites.
+As outlined in the new Capital Plan, campus building projects are focused on prior Capital plan renovations, re-building, and on system renewals on existing sites.
+Renovations and rebuilding are considered brownfield building based on global standards.

 Recent examples of brownfield construction: